How much car tax will I pay with an EV?

 Do I have to pay tax on the electricity I use to charge my EV?

-If you are charging your BEV at work or using public charging infrastructure, there is no current tax you will have to pay for the use of that electricity.
-So put simply, there's no additional tax on charging at work or using rapid chargers when you're stopping to top up your battery.
+If you are charging your electric car at work or using public charging infrastructure, there is no current tax you will have to pay for the use of that electricity.

 Road pricing and the future of electric vehicle tax

-The future of car tax is currently up in the air as the Government looks at how it can replace falling fuel duty and vehicle tax revenues.
-As more drivers turn to BEVs, some industry analysts have estimated the Government will be facing a £30 billion a year shortfall.
+The future of car tax is currently up in the air as the Government looks at how it can replace falling fuel duty and vehicle tax revenues in an era of electric cars.

-One idea is to replace the current vehicle tax system with pay-per-mile “road pricing”.
-This would combine all VED, air quality charges, congestion charges and tolls with a charge based on how many miles you drive a year.
 The rate you pay could also be determined by the CO2 output of your vehicle, so it's likely BEVs would still pay the least amount.

 London is already looking at introducing its own road pricing scheme from 2024 and the Government is expected to launch a consultation into a wider scheme this year, where members of the public can share their views and concerns.